ontox-project/llm-phymaps/README.md

-# llm-phymaps
+# LLMs and physiological maps
-A repository to gather materials for the workshop to explore physiological maps with LLMs
+This is a repository to gather materials for the workshop to explore physiological maps with LLMs.